amesoudi/academic-website/content/home/tutorials.md

 * Model 8: Blending inheritance
 * Model 9: Demography and cultural gain/loss
 * Model 10: Polarization
+* Model 11: Cultural group selection
+* Model 12: Historical dynamics

 The tutorial is freely available at https://github.com/amesoudi/cultural_evolution_ABM_tutorial

+An online version which contains the compiled models with outputs can be found at https://bookdown.org/amesoudi/ABMtutorial_bookdown/